eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 + can't tell the status of the active projects (i.e. projects in progress)
 	- by the time management recognizes that a project team needs help or in danger, it is in a terrible (or even hopeless) state
 + assignments of experts (highly-skilled professionals) to multiple projects and fixes, especially for finishing projects
++ poor throughput to completing projects
+	- huge "cost of delay"